Sensaphone/ValuStor/README.md

   Val_T data
   std::vector<std::pair<Val_T, std::tuple<Keys...>>> results;
 ```
+Data for a single record (the default for `store()`) will be returned in `Result::data`.
+Data for multiple records are returned in the `Result::results` along with the keys associated with each record.

 Requests that fail to commit changes to the database store will return an unsuccessful error code,
 unless the backlog mode is set to `USE_ONLY_BACKLOG`.
 If the backlog mode is set to `ALLOW_BACKLOG`, then the change will eventually be committed.